ambrop72/aprinter/README.md

 ## Building it

-  * Make sure you have (a dev version of) avr-g++ 4.9.
+  * Make sure you have avr-g++ 4.8.1 or newer.
 I can't tell you how to get or build one.
     I build it using a Gentoo ebuild in the "toolchain" overlay.
   * Edit compile.sh and adjust MCU and F_CPU (or pass them as environment variables, but you'll forget it next time).
   * Open aprinter/printer/aprinter.cpp and adjust the configuration.